The Band (album): Reception

-In 2009, The Band was preserved into the National Recording Registry because the album was "culturally, historically, or aesthetically important, and/or informs or reflects life in the United States".
+In 2009, The Band was preserved into the National Recording Registry for being "culturally, historically, or aesthetically significant, and/or informs or reflects life in the United States".
 It was also included in the book 1001 Albums You Must Hear Before You Die.
 At the 2017 Polaris Music Prize, the album won the jury vote for the Heritage Prize in the 1960-1975 category.

 Track listing

-All tracks written by Robbie Robertson unless noted.
+All tracks written by Robbie Robertson, except where noted.